manohvh/Anarchy/README.md

 # About
 Anarchy is an opensource Discord API wrapper that focuses on making bot programming easy.<br>
-iLinked (https://youtube.com/iLinked) is in charge of this project, and has written the wrapper from scratch.<br>
+iLinked (https://youtube.com/iLinked) is in charge of this project and has written the wrapper from scratch.<br>

 Oh and also: if you're using a bot token make sure to prefix the token with 'Bot '.<br><br>